-IV.B.1.b).(1).(a)

-Fellows must demonstrate competence in:

-IV.B.1.b).(1).(a).(i)

-evaluation and treatment of patients representing the full spectrum of psychiatric illnesses in children and adolescents, including developmental and substance use disorders; (Core)

-IV.B.1.b).(1).(a).(ii) treatment of children and adolescents for the development of conceptual understanding and beginning clinical skills in major treatment modalities, including brief and long-term individual therapy, family therapy, group therapy, crisis intervention, supportive therapy, psychodynamic psychotherapy, cognitive-behavioral therapy, and pharmacotherapy; (Core) IV.B.1.b).(1).(a).(iii) evaluation and treatment of patients from diverse cultural backgrounds and varied socioeconomic levels; and, (Core) IV.B.1.b).(1).(a).(iv) performance and documentation of an adequate individual and family history; mental status; physical and neurological examinations when appropriate; supplementary medical and psychological data, and integration of these data into a formulation; differential diagnosis; and a comprehensive treatment plan.
-(Core) IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
-(Core) essential for the area of practice.
-IV.B.1.c) Medical Knowledge IV.B.1.c) • IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
-(Core) Fellows must demonstrate competence in their knowledge IV.B.1.c).(1) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
-(Core) Fellows must demonstrate competence in their knowledge of: basic neurobiological, psychological, and clinical sciences relevant to psychiatry and the application of developmental, psychological, and sociocultural theories relevant to the understanding of abuse, as well as neglect, as it affects children and adolescents; (Core)
+Fellows must demonstrate competence in: IV.B.1.b).(1).(a) IV.B.1.b).(1).(a).(i) evaluation and treatment of patients from diverse backgrounds, genders, and from a variety of ethnic, racial, sociocultural, and economic backgrounds, particularly those found in the patient community associated with educational programs, that representing the full spectrum of psychiatric illnesses in children and adolescents, including developmental and substance use disorders: (Core) IV.B.1.b).(1).(a).(ii) treatment of children and adolescents for the development of conceptual understanding and beginning clinical skills in major treatment modalities, including brief and long-term individual therapy, family therapy, group therapy, crisis intervention, supportive therapy, psychodynamic psychotherapy, cognitive-behavioral therapy, and pharmacotherapy; and, (Core) IV.B.1.b).(1).(a).(iii) evaluation and treatment of patients from diverse cultural backgrounds and varied socioeconomic levels; and, (Core) performance and documentation of an IV.B.1.b).(1).(a).(iv) adequate comprehensive individual and family history; mental status; physical and neurological examinations when appropriate; supplementary medical and psychological data, and integration of these data into a formulation: differential diagnosis; and a comprehensive treatment plan.
+(Core) IV.B.1.b).(1).(b) Fellows must effectively integrate telehealth and electronic health records into patient assessment and treatment, including communication with other health care practitioners.
+(Core) Fellows must be able to perform all medical, IV.B.1.b).(2) diagnostic, and surgical procedures considered essential for the area of practice.
+(Core) IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and socialbehavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
+(Core)